GopherEverett/ATLive/README.md

 - Add a new music venue in a neighborhood
 - Edit the information about a venue
 - Delete a venue
+- Map showing current location and location of venue

 ### Wireframes
 #### User Login